NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 >
 > How many fatal **crashes** occurred where alcohol or drug use was involved on Interstate 297?

-Bear in mind that the NJSP Fatal Crashes workbook presents data joined to crash table.
+Bear in mind that the NJSP Fatal Crashes workbook presents data joined to the crash table.
 As a result, counts and totals from this workbook will be structured as follows:

 \# of crashes where a crash attribute was applicable \(eg. municipality, year, time of day, route\)